Skip to content

 Hanadi Alnawab, Humber’s Bachelor of Commerce - Digital Business Management Program Coordinator combines her previous international development experience working with refugees, current experience as a Professor and Program Coordinator, and experience working with small businesses through HumberOnline.Solutions, to lead the development of digital business management components and integration to the existing entrepreneurship training program for EDC-Kenya.

-Alnawab has recruited 10 students from the following academic faculties: Longo Faculty of Business, Faculty of Liberal Arts & Sciences and Innovative Learning, and Faculty of Media & Creative Arts to bring different talents and strengths to the team and innovation testing.
+Alnawab has recruited 10 students from the following academic faculties: Longo Faculty of Business, Faculty of Liberal Arts & Sciences and Innovative Learning, and Faculty of Media, Creative Arts, and Design to bring different talents and strengths to the team and innovation testing.

 “I am passionate about supporting refugees (anywhere in the world) and have previous experience working with the Palestinian refugees in the Shatila camp in Beirut, Lebanon, teaching the youth digital and computer skills,”